michal-bures/konkr_web/about.md

 ## ...the game

-*Konkr* is a turn-based strategy game that runs directly in web browser.
+*Konkr* is a turn-based strategy game that runs directly in web browser (it's also yet another  shameless bastardization of english language in pursuit of a searchable product name, for which I deeply apologize).

 The game is completely free to play and will stay so for the foreseeable future.